SIPP and SSAS death benefits

 Post 75 benefit options – death of the member

-The value of the pension fund at the date of death is payable to the nominated beneficiaries.
+The value of the pension fund is payable to the nominated beneficiaries.
 Again, the beneficiaries can choose how they wish to take the benefits, including a lump sum from the scheme, flexi-access drawdown, an annuity or scheme pension (where these options are offered by the scheme).

 Where, however, the member has died after age 75, death benefit payments from the scheme, whether lump sum or pension income, will be taxed at the recipient’s marginal rate of income tax.